 AppendTextFlow class from the newly created

 my_workflow.py file.
-In this specific case, we comment this import
+In this specific case, we comment on this import

-AppendTextFlow class is not on an external file but in the current file.
+AppendTextFlow class is not in an external file but in the

 # from dipy.workflows.my_workflow import AppendTextFlow